ImKWS: Test-Time Adaptation for Keyword Spotting with Class Imbalance

 Existing TTA methods for KWS (e.g., AdaKWS~\cite{xiao2025adakws}) predominantly rely on standard Entropy Minimization (EM) for adaptation.
 However, in continuous KWS streams where background samples dominate, EM may bias updates toward the majority class, potentially affecting keyword detection performance.

 To address this issue, we propose Decoupled Entropy Minimization (DEM).
+Standard EM typically forces the model to make confident predictions by minimizing the Shannon entropy of the output distribution.
 For an input sample $x$, let $z = \mathcal{M}_{\theta}(x) \in \mathbb{R}^C$ denote the output logits, and let $p_i = \frac{e^{z_i}}{\sum_{k=1}^{C} e^{z_k}}$ be the softmax probability for class $i$, where $C$ is the total number of classes.
-We equivalently decompose the standard conditional entropy into a reward term and a penalty term: A vanilla decomposition is insufficient for imbalanced data streams.
+We also decompose the standard conditional entropy into a reward term and a penalty term: A vanilla decomposition is insufficient for imbalanced data streams.
 Therefore, we reshape each branch independently to maintain sensitivity to rare keywords while explicitly throttling majority-class overconfidence.

 \textbf{Reward Branch.} To ensure that the adaptation signal for minority keywords remains stable, we introduce a temperature parameter $\tau$ to the reward branch to control the sharpness of the predicted distribution: \textbf{Penalty Branch.} The core mechanism for mitigating class imbalance lies in adjusting the penalty term $Q(z)$.
 Standard EM aggressively pushes the maximum logit toward $+\infty$ and non-target logits toward $-\infty$, causing severe overconfidence.
 To counteract this, we introduce a tunable scaling factor $\alpha$ as: